DSP Basics: Fast Fourier Transform (FFT)

 title = "Амплитудный спектр сигнала")

-Try experimenting with different values of RBW, from 1 to 20 Hz, and see the accuracy of frequency and amplitude estimation of individual spectral components of the signal.
+Try experimenting with different values.
+RBW, from 1 to 20 Hz, and look at the accuracy of estimating the frequency and amplitude of individual spectral components of the signal.

 Conclusion

-We got acquainted with the peculiarities of using the function fft of the library FFTW.jl for estimating the spectrum of discrete signals, and also learnt how to apply the maxima of code cells and perform the tasks of digital signal processing in the interactive mode.
+We got acquainted with the features of using the function fft libraries FFTW.jl to evaluate the spectrum of discrete signals, and also learned how to apply the maxima of code cells and perform digital signal processing tasks interactively.